-There is no special preparation for your scan.
-You can eat and drink as normal.
-You do not need to have a full bladder.
+You can eat and drink as usual and you do not need to have a full bladder.

-You can continue to take any medication that has been prescribed for you by your doctor.
+You can continue to take any other medication that has been prescribed for you by your doctor.
 It is also safe for you to take 'over the counter' medicines.

-How is my bone scan carried out?
+How is my SeHCAT scan carried out?